5 Canadiens prospects who could make the team this season

 Logan Mailloux

-If there’s one word to describe Logan Mailloux’s first season with the Laval Rocket, it’s “phenomenal.”
+If there’s one word to describe Logan Mailloux’s first season with the Laval Rocket, it was “phenomenal.”

 Taken by the Canadiens in the first round of the 2021 Draft, Mailloux transitioned from OHL to AHL at the beginning of the year.
 Luckily for the Rocket, the adjustment was virtually seamless with Mailloux picking up points early on.

-Finding chemistry with Arber Xhekaj during his respective AHL stint also saw the Belle River, Ontario, native use his 6-foot-3, 200-pound frame to his defensive advantage.
+He also found chemistry with Arber Xhekaj during his respective AHL stint.
+Playing on a pairing with the imposing player helped the Belle River, Ontario, native use his 6-foot-3, 200-pound frame to his defensive advantage.

 Owen Beck